joshfarrant/shortcuts-js/README.md

   }),
   showResult({
     /**
-     * We can use the result of the calculation in this shortcuts's input
+     * We can use the result of the calculation in this Shortcuts's input
      * by passing the string to the 'withVariables' tag function */
     text: withVariables`Total is ${calcId}!`,